OfficeDev/office-js-docs-pr/docs/excel/custom-functions-get-started.md

 ### Volatile function limitations

 Custom functions allow you to create your own volatile functions, similar to the `NOW` and `TODAY` functions in Excel.
 During recalculation, Excel evaluates cells that contain volatile functions and all of their dependent cells.
 As a result, using many volatile functions may make recalculation slow.
-Volatile functions should be used sparingly to optimize your custom functions add-in.
+Limit the number of volatile functions in your add-in to optimize efficiency.
 For additional information, see [Volatile and Non-Volatile Functions](/office/client-developer/excel/excel-recalculation#volatile-and-non-volatile-functions).

 ## Design approaches to improve efficiency